+9779851088550

 lukla ariport

-Diverse landscapes: The Everest Views Trek (10 Days) is a fantastic short trek offering breathtaking views of Mount Everest and the surrounding Himalayan peaks while exploring the diverse landscapes of the Khumbu region.
-This trek is perfect for those who want to experience the beauty of the Everest region without the physical demands of reaching Everest Base Camp.
+The Everest Views Trek (10 Days) is a fantastic short trek.
+It offers breathtaking views of Mount Everest and surrounding Himalayan peaks.
+Trekkers also explore the diverse landscapes of the Khumbu region.
+This trek is ideal for those who want to enjoy Everest’s beauty without the physical demands of reaching Base Camp

 Flora & Fauna